Best Digital Banks in Malaysia comparison 2025

 ---|

-The global bank HSBC can be a strong option with a diverse amount of currencies, but even so, the fees can be some of the highest out there
+The global bank HSBC can be a strong option with a diverse amount of currencies, in a multi-currency account you can use to make payments conveniently.

 |